leckzilla/hackathon-time/ReadMe.md

 Alexa Berry
 Liz Kaufman
 Mell Russon
-And maybe a little bif of help from Ben Lee. :D
+And maybe a little bit of help from Ben Lee. :D

-# hackathon-time